ToshioCP/Gtk4-tutorial/gfm/sec8.md

 6 </gresources>
 ~~~

-- 2: gresources tag can include mulitple gresources (gresource tags).
+- 2: `gresources` tag can include multiple gresources (gresource tags).
 However, this xml has only one gresource.
 - 3: The gresource has a prefix `/com/github/ToshioCP/tfe3`.
-- 4: The gresource has tfe3.ui.
+- 4: The gresource has `tfe3.ui`.
 And it is pointed by `/com/github/ToshioCP/tfe3/tfe3.ui` because it needs prefix.
 If you want to add more files, then insert them between line 4 and 5.